lnicastro/DIF/README.md

 cd mysql-5.7.24
 cmake . -DWITH_BOOST=boost
 ```
-Then you are ready to install DIF.
+Annotate the directory name and then you are ready to install DIF.

 ## Case 2: MySQL installed via source code
 Assuming that you have downloaded, compiled and **installed** MySQL 5.7.24, then you only need
-to be sure you have not cleaned the required include files in the source directory.
+to know the directory name and be sure that you have not cleaned the required include files in the source directory.
 Eventually rerun the `cmake` command.

 **Compile and install**

-If you downloaded DIF via `git`:
+- If you downloaded DIF via `git`:
 ```
 git clone https://github.com/lnicastro/DIF.git
 cd DIF